 All students who enroll in degree programs at NHTI are required to take placement tests prior to registering for classes.
 Non-matriculated students who have been away from school for several years or are unsure of their skills are also encouraged to take these tests.
-Students take tests in writing, reading comprehension, math, and computer applications.
-Test scores are used to assist students and their advisors in proper course selection, as well as to help students, their success mentors and advisors identify their academic strengths and challenges.
+Student take tests in writing, reading and math.
+Test scores are used to assist in proper course selection, as well as to help students identify their academic strengths and challenges.

 Students who submit SAT scores no more than five years old may be waived from taking certain placement tests.
-A Math SAT score of 550 or higher places a student directly into college-level Math and waives the student from taking the math placement test.
-A Critical Reading SAT score of 550 or higher waives a student from taking the reading placement test.
-An Essay SAT score range of 6-8 places a student directly into college-level English and waives the student from taking the writing placement test.
+A Math SAT score of 530 or higher places a student directly into college-level Math and waives the student from taking the math placement test.
+A Critical Reading and Writing SAT score of 480 or higher waives a student from taking the reading placement test.
+An Essay SAT score range of 6 - 8 places a student directly into college-level English and waives the student from taking the writing placement test.
 All SAT scores should be submitted to Admissions prior to or at the point of acceptance in order to better facilitate registering for first semester courses.